The reduction theorem for relatively maximal subgroups: Introduction

-Conditions I--VII appear in \cite{DpiCl,R2,R4,R5}, see also \cite[Theorem~6.9 and Appendix~2]{Surv}, as necessary and sufficient ones for a simple group $S$ to satisfy~$\D_\pi$. {Note that Condition~I here differs from Condition~I in~\cite{R4,Surv}.
-In these articles Condition~I include case $\pi(S)\subseteq\pi$.
-But a $\pi$-group is not an $\X$-group, in general. }
+Conditions I--VII are arithmetic and given in terms of natural parameters of simple groups.
+These conditions appear in \cite{DpiCl,R2,R4,R5} as necessary and sufficient for a simple group~$S$ to satisfy~$\D_\pi$, see also \cite[Theorem~6.9 and Appendix~2]{Surv}.
+Note that Condition~I here differs from Condition~I in~\cite{R4,Surv}.
+In these articles, Condition~I includes the case $\pi(S)\subseteq\pi$.